 Peter Martyr is the Global Chief Executive of Norton Rose Fulbright.
 He is based in London.

-Peter was named Legal Week’s British Legal Awards Law Firm Leader of the Year (2012) and Legal Business Management Partner of the year (2009); in December 2012, The Times listed Peter as one of 12 leading business figures of 2012.
+Peter was named one of American Lawyer’s top 50 innovators (2013), Legal Week’s British Legal Awards Law Firm Leader of the Year (2012) and Legal Business Management Partner of the Year (2009); in December 2012, The Times listed Peter as one of 12 leading business figures of 2012.

 Peter Martyr discusses the upcoming combination between Norton Rose and Fulbright & Jaworski.